BenedictaUche/ZeroWaste-Quest/README.md

 4. Set Personal Goals - Users will set individual waste reduction goals within the challenge parameters.
 5. Progress Logging - Participants log their progress regularly through the platform.
-   **NOTE** - Challenges will expire one week after application
+   **NOTE** - Challenges will expire one week after application **Daily log feature**
+This feature will enable participants to log their daily progress.
+For example, participants can input information about their waste reduction activities, such as reducing plastic usage, composting, or using sustainable transportation.
 <!-- 6.
 Community Interaction: Users can engage with the community, share experiences, and seek advice.
 (Optional) -->
 7. Achievements and Rewards - Users can receive virtual badges or points for reaching milestones.
 <!-- 8.
 Educational Resources - Users access educational resources and tips for sustainable living.
 (Optional) -->